 |Dr. Crystal E. Wiltz

-County Extension Agent - Family and Consumer Sciences
+County Extension Agent – Family and Community Health

 Cooperative Extension Program, Prairie View A&M University

 Crystal has been employed since December 2001 with a focus on nutrition health and wellness, 4-H and youth and community development.
 A program focus is chronic illness and disease.
 She is a graduate of Texas A&M University and The University of Texas at Austin.